GIScience/gis-training-resource-center/spanish/_sources/content/Module_4/en_module_4_operation_maps.md

 ## Creating a map visualising weekly deaths and mortality rate

 After we created our multi variable map with information about the development of ifections we can transfer the used steps to also create a map providing information about weekly deaths and the current mortality rate of the outbreak.
 The basic information needed is stored in the `weekX_dc` fields of your polygon layer `Som_outbreak_epi`, which provide weekly death counts for every week of the cholera outbreak.

 #### Create circles proportional to weekly infections

-- To create a point layer
+- To create a point layer that visualizes weekly death count with proportional circles repeat the same steps that you learned previously when visualizing the new weekly infections.
+The only change you need to implement is changing the **"Value"** dropdwon menue in the Symbology panel from `week8_inf_new` to `week8_dc` to link the death count to the point sizes.

+#### Display the current mortality rate with polygon colours